jillesvangurp/es-kotlin-client/manual/search.md

 ```

-We provide several alternative ways to query elasticsearch; including a Kotlin DSL.
-For documentation for that see [Query DSL](query-dsl.md)
+We provide several alternative ways to query elasticsearch; including the Kotlin DSL that we used above, raw json in the form of multi line strings, or the Java builders that come with the Java client.
+For documentation for that see [Kotlin Query DSL](query-dsl.md)

 ## Count